AHuffmyer/EarlyLifeHistory_Energetics/README.md

 ### Contact

-Any questions about this project and the contents of this repository can be directed to Ariana S. Huffmyer at ashuff (at) uw.edu.
+Any questions about this project and the contents of this repository can be directed to Ariana S. Huffmyer at ashuffmyer (at) gmail.com.